This service is available to Accountables and Privileged members of a workspace.

 1The name of a blob container may only contain lowercase letters, numbers, and hyphens, and must begin with a letter or a number.
 Each hyphen must be preceded and followed by a non-hyphen character.
 The name must also be between 3 and 63 characters long.

-Your blob storage container has now been created and is also visible in the myDRE portal under the Files tab of your workspace.
-It can be found by clicking on the 'home' button in the Files tab address bar (see screenshot below).
+Your blob storage container has now been created and is also visible in the myDRE portal under the Files tab of your workspace (see screenshot below; you may need to refresh your browser).

 Putting data into your blob container